 If the child is sent to Reflection during the day, the child's parent/carer must be informed of the Reflection before the child returns home by the teacher.
-If Reflection is planned for the following day, parents/carers Consequence - immediate Reflection
+If Reflection is planned for the following day, parents/carers must be informed by the teacher the day before.
+Parents/carers must also be contacted after the Reflection to let them know how it went.